Natural Herbal Treatment and Prevention

 Infection can also occur by having unprotected sex with an infected person.

-Hepatitis C virus (HCV) is spread through direct contact with infected blood.
+Hepatitis C virus (HCV) is contagious; it spread through direct contact with infected blood.

 About 170 million people worldwide are infected with hepatitis C; this virus is one of the leading known causes of liver disease in the United States.